|

 which spread through droplets of respiratory secretions that are coughed or

-severe coughing attacks that end with a high-pitched whoop sound as the
+end with a high-pitched whoop sound as the infected person gasps for air.

-infected person gasps for air.
-These may be so severe that the person vomits
+These may be so severe that the person vomits or turns red or blue from the

-or turns red or blue from the effort.
-For young children, complications from
+effort.
+For young children, complications from whooping cough are severe and

-whooping cough are severe and may also include: Pneumonia, slowed or stopped
+may also include: Pneumonia, slowed or stopped breathing, seizures, brain

-breathing, seizures, brain damage, or even death. |
+damage, or even death. |